 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.
+The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:

-- We obtained an understanding of the legal and regulatory framework applicable to the Company and the industry in which it operates and considered the significant laws and regulations to be those relating to the industry, financial reporting framework and tax legislation, - We held discussions with management and the Board to consider any known or suspected instances of non-compliance with laws and regulations or fraud identified by them. - Based on the understanding obtained we designed audit procedures to identify non-compliance with the laws and regulations, as noted above.
-This included enquiries of local and group Management, review of Board minutes, and reviews of relevant correspondence. - We tested journal entries, focusing on journal entries containing characteristics of audit interest such as manual journals and journals relating to revenue. - We tested and challenged the key estimates and judgements made by management in preparing the financial statements for indications of bias or management override when presenting the results and financial position of the Company. - We communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+- We obtained an understanding of the procedures and controls that the Company has established to address risks identified, or that otherwise prevent, deter and detect fraud.
+Where the risk was considered to be higher, we performed audit procedures to address each identified fraud risk.
+These procedures were designed to provide reasonable assurance that the financial statements were free of fraud or error. - Based on the understanding obtained we designed audit procedures to identify non-compliance with the laws and regulations, as noted above.
+This included enquiries of local and group Management, review of Board minutes, and reviews of relevant correspondence. - We tested journal entries, focusing on journal entries containing characteristics of audit interest such as manual journals and journals relating to revenue. - We tested and challenged the key estimates and judgements made by management in preparing the financial statements for indications of bias or management override when presenting the results and financial position of the Company.